 Saniderm might have saved your tattoo from infection, but that doesn’t mean it’s without its risks.

-But the problem occurs when people keep it on for too long or if they remove it early or if they don’t remove it properly.
+But the problem occurs when people keep it on for too long if they remove it early or if they don’t remove it properly.

 Saniderm Stuck To Tattoo